neo-project/docs/faq/en-us/sc.md

 2. Run Power Shell or command line (CMD)
 3. Go to the NeoContract root and run `nuget restore`.

+## Why do I fail to publish C# smart contract compiler?

+Before you publish the C# smart contract compiler, make sure you have done the following:

+- Install .net core 2.1 the latest version
+- If using VS2017, select the target as win10-64
+- If using VS2019, change the target to win10-64 and then select the "Self-contained deployment" mode.

 ## After publishing neon in Windows 7 and setting the environment variable, why is it prompted that api-ms-win-core-console-l2-1-0.dll is missing when I am running neon?

 This is caused by the publishing system configuration.
 As the default publishing system for the neon project is win 10-x64, when you publish neon in Windows 7 the missing .dll file is prompted.